Kasparex/dapps/README.md

 Each widget is a standalone snippet that can be embedded directly into a webpage.
 The snippets demonstrate how you might interact with Kaspa smart contracts without writing complex code.

-See the `widgets` folder for examples.
+See the `widgets` folder for examples such as:

+- `payment-widget.html` – minimal example showing how to embed a Kaspa payment form.
+- `kiwi-wallet-widget.html` – connects to the [Kasplex Kiwi SDK](https://github.com/kasplex/sdk-kiwi) for in-wallet interactions.